top of page

 As herd animals, alpacas should always be kept in groups of at least 3 as they thrive on social interaction and can become stressed and ill if kept isolated.
 The amount of land available to you will also determine the prime size of your herd.
 The suggested stocking density is 4 to 5 alpacas per acre.
 Splitting the pasture in half will allow rotation between grazing, which gives the grass time to regenerate, as well as reducing the risk of worm burdens.

-Can I keep entire male and female alpacas together?
+Can I keep male and female alpacas together?

 The short answer is no, you should not keep entire male and female alpacas together because entire males will fight to compete for potential mates using their fighting teeth, which are used in attempts to castrate rivals!
 Even after trimming, they can still inflict serious injury. and at worst lead to partial or total castration.
 The act of mating is an incredibly invasive process (the penis penetrates through the cervix and into each uterine horn and lasts for an average of 20 minutes), so if allowed to happen regularly by males having full time access to females, it can lead to damage of the vulva and cervix, leading to infection and can cause undue stress and abortion.
 If you wish to breed alpacas, pen mating is the recommended method - read more about pen mating here.

-Can I keep a castrated male with female alpacas?
+Can I keep castrated male with female alpacas together?

 Should I have male or female alpacas?